San Francisco Chronicle Top 100 2015

 - No additives at all.

-- The free run juice is transferred to oak barrels where the wine develops for almost one year before being bottled unfiltered.
+- The free run juice is transferred to neutral oak barrels where the wine develops for about one year before being bottled unfiltered.

 250 cases produced.
 12.5% Alc. by volume.
 12 months of bottle age before release